 Vegetable broth brings a big smile to the finished dish, especially soups.
-Homemade broth makes for an extra big smile.
+Easy homemade vegetable broth makes for an extra big smile.
 If only soups could smile!
-But they do, and you know it when you taste a great soup.
+But they do; you know it when you taste a great soup.

 The first time I made the broth (nearly two decades ago), I found the process extremely laborious and wasteful when I had to throw away a big mound of vegetable mash left over after straining the broth.
-But when I had the soup, I could totally justify the hard work.
+But I could justify the hard work when I had the soup.

-Over the years I have tried making veg broth many different ways— recipes varying from basic to fancy.
-This recipe remains my favorite because it is simple and works well in different types of cuisines.
-At the most basic level making vegetable broth means extracting flavors out of vegetables/herbs/spices by simmering (ever so) gently over low heat.
-Although, the quality of finished broth will largely depend on the freshness of vegetables, don't hesitate to use all those half-forgotten, sad-looking veggies in your crisper.
-The flavor of finished broth, one that brings a smile, is slightly sweet and fragrant and does not overpower the flavor of the end dish.
+Over the years, I have tried making vegetable broth in many different ways, with basic and fancy recipes.
+This recipe remains my favorite because it is simple and works well in different cuisines.
+At the most basic level, making vegetable broth means extracting flavors from vegetables, herbs, and spices by simmering (ever so) gently over low heat.
+Although the quality of the finished broth will largely depend on the freshness of the vegetables, don't hesitate to use all those half-forgotten, sad-looking veggies in your crisper.
+The flavor of the finished broth, one that brings a smile, is slightly sweet and fragrant and does not overpower the flavor of the end dish.

-Dice the vegetables— garlic, onion, leek, celery, mushrooms, carrots and whatever else you want to put in it.
+Dice the vegetables— garlic, onion, leek, celery, mushrooms, carrots, and whatever else you want to put in it.
 Corn kernels (fresh or frozen), tomatoes, fennel (fresh bulb or dried seeds), and turnips also work well.
-It’s pretty flexible—just remember sweet and mild.
-Gather up all the herbs and spices—thyme, parsley stems, bay leaf, black peppercorn, crushed red pepper (optional) and dry fennel seeds (if using), in one place.
+It’s pretty flexible—remember, sweet and mild.
+Gather all the herbs and spices—thyme, parsley stems, bay leaf, black peppercorn, crushed red pepper (optional), and dry fennel seeds (if using), in one place.

-Avoid using strong-flavored veggies such as broccoli and peppers (any color) as they tend to bring in their own personality into the end recipe.
-Imagine eating a butternut squash soup with a hint of broccoli or peppers when you expected to bask in the comfort of honey-sweet flavor of butternut squash.
-The caveat is if you are making a broccoli-heavy (or any other strong-flavored vegetable) recipe, then the broccoli-accented broth may work well.
+Avoid using strong-flavored veggies such as broccoli and peppers (any color) as they tend to bring their personality into the end recipe.
+Imagine eating a butternut squash soup with a hint of broccoli or peppers when you expect to bask in the comfort of the honey-sweet flavor of butternut squash.
+The caveat is that if you are making a broccoli-heavy (or any other strong-flavored vegetable) recipe, the broccoli-accented broth may work well.
 I also avoid adding anything leafy.
-I have tried adding leafy herbs (basil and parsley) and vegetables (Spinach), and once served a green-tinted, supposed to look yellow, curried lentil soup.
-This is why herb stems work best in imparting flavor without adding extra (green) color.
+I have tried adding leafy herbs (basil and parsley) and vegetables (spinach), and once served, I made a green-tinted, supposed-to-look yellow, curried lentil soup.
+This is why herb stems best impart flavor without adding extra (green) color.

-Start with sweating the vegetables in half a teaspoon oil- begin with onion and garlic, then mushrooms, then hearty vegetables like carrots, celery, fennel bulb, and/or turnips.
+Start by sweating the vegetables in half a teaspoon of oil.
+Begin with onion, garlic, mushrooms, and hearty vegetables like carrots, celery, fennel bulbs, and/or turnips.
 Then add tomatoes (if using).
-I usually don't add any salt to the broth as I use celery , which is naturally high in salt and imparts slight salty notes to the broth.
+I usually don't add salt to the broth as I use celery, which is naturally high in salt and imparts slight salty notes.
 But if you want to add a little salt, it should be fine.
-Although I would recommend not using more than 1 teaspoon of salt for this recipe.
+However, I recommend not using more than one teaspoon of salt for this recipe.

-Once the vegetables soften, around 7-10 minutes, add cold water.
+Add cold water once the vegetables soften, around 7-10 minutes.
 Cold water is important.
-Remember we are slowly extracting flavors from vegetables.
-Adding warm/hot water will promote veggies to cook faster on the outside and lock the flavor in rather than releasing it (out).
+Remember, we are slowly extracting flavors from vegetables.
+Adding warm/hot water will encourage veggies to cook faster on the outside and lock the flavor in rather than releasing it (out).
 When the broth starts simmering, around 20 minutes, reduce the heat to medium-low.
-The best flavor extraction happens when the broth is simmering under the top layer of liquid, gently, slowly.
+The best flavor extraction happens when the broth is simmering gently and slowly under the top layer of liquid.
 Give it another 20-30 minutes to get a flavorful broth.

 It may seem like a herculean task to make broth at home; it did to me, initially.
-Once I started using the homemade broth, however, I found it difficult to go back to the packaged version, which I still buy when I am super busy.
+However, once I started using the homemade broth, I found it difficult to return to the packaged version, which I still buy when I am super busy.
 To save time, I sometimes make broth in big batches (double or triple the recipe based on expected usage) and freeze it in 2-4 cups jars/containers.
-Just make sure that broth is completely cooled before funneling into bottles for refrigerating or freezing.
-If freezing in glass jars, be sure to leave appropriate space between broth level and jar mouth, usually 1-2 inches.
-The broth will last in the fridge for 3 days and in freezer for a month.
-It may last longer, but mine gets finished well before the month is over.
+Ensure the broth is completely cooled before funneling it into bottles for refrigerating or freezing.
+If freezing in glass jars, leave appropriate space between broth level and jar mouth, usually 1-2 inches.
+The broth will last in the fridge for three days and in the freezer for a month.
+It may last longer, but mine is finished well before the month ends.
 Defrost it overnight in the fridge and use within 1-2 days after defrosting.
-After bottling the broth, the vegetable pulp can now find a safe home in compost.
+After bottling the broth, the vegetable pulp can find a safe home in compost.

 Easy Homemade Vegetable Broth